Don’t Burn Your Barn Down! Barn Fire Safety Tips

 - After a fire, have a qualified veterinarian check all the animals for injuries from fire or smoke.

-This winter, and all year round, we want to make sure you stay pro-active to avoid having a fire.
+We want to make sure you stay proactive to avoid having a fire.
 This year we’ve already seen multiple barn fires, and we want you to know how to protect your property and livelihood.

 For more information visit our: